stashpad/chestnut/README.md

 ### /

-Display an overview page showing the repository information as well as available platforms (and file sizes).
+Displays an overview page showing the repository information as well as available platforms (and file sizes).
 Provides links to the repo, releases, currently cached version, and direct download links for each platform.

 ### /download